dezashibi-c-projects/dthreads/README.md

 # 👉👉 NOTE

-## This is not completed, use it at your own risk, I'm working on it, and am open to hear what you think
+## This is not fully completed, I'm working on it, and am open to hear what you think

 Here are a couple of areas that I would like to get help or opinions:

 - [ ] Random number generator behavior improvement, especially on Windows refer to [here](https://github.com/dezashibi-c/dthreads/blob/0fd1c7339f26b0d6409b6ae8ac03d981cd795c4a/dthreads/_headers/random.h#L82).
 - [ ] Can I consider it feature completed? any suggestions?
-- [ ] Comments and documentations are not yet fully reviewed
+- [x] Comments and documentations are not yet fully reviewed
-- [ ] API declarations need review (for more cross-compiler support and also dynamic linking)
+- [x] API declarations need review (for more cross-compiler support and also dynamic linking)

 # DThreads: Cross-Platform Threading Library in C